simon-frankau/speedball2-re/NOTES.md

    restored by `restore_background`.
  * `update_background_sides` will overwrite the cells associated with the stars and electric zappers, taking the data from `edge_blocks`.
+ * The score multipliers are modified in the background layer in a complicated way that's handled in the "sprites" section.

-### Monitor overlay
+### Monitor overlay (Window layer)

 The TV monitor overlay is drawn into through cells at 0xc500-0xd100.
+These cells are permanently mapped in the Window layer.

 `set_monitor_overlay` calls `add_monitor_overlay` to blit the image into VDP RAM, or clears the cells if there's no overlay.

-### Misc drawing
+### Misc drawing (Window layer)

  * `draw_health_meter` calls `draw_health_meter_aux` to update the
    health bars in the status bar, by drawing on the associated cells.